pscholl/grtool/doc/unpack.md

 -ss \<position\>
 :   seek to position before printing values, see ffmpeg-utils(1) Time Duration documentation for format

+-r, --rate \<rate\>
+:   set the sample rate at which to generate output data, internally the sox resampler of ffmpeg is used to achieve this

 -sd \<duration\>
 :   stop the stream after *duration*, see ffmpeg-utils(1) Time Duration documentation for format